Ilkka-AI/CarND-MPC-Project/README.md

 ![alt text](equationimages/mpc-model2.PNG)

 We make a coordinate transformation from global coordinate system to car's coordinates which results in x=0, y=0, psi=0, making calculations easier.
-The error of the vehicle's position and orientation from the trajectory to follow is then updated as
+The errors of the vehicle's position cte and orientation e_psi from the trajectory to follow are then updated as

 ![alt text](equationimages/mpc-error_progression.png)